Maps4HTML/web-map-doc/docs/extension/features.md

 ### Set a coordinate system for copy operations

-By default, the coordinate system (cs) for copying extent is PCRS, and the cs for copying location is GCRS.
-When changed to another cs through the extension, the cs will be set to the selected cs for the following copy operations.
+By default, the coordinate system (cs) for copying the map extent using the map context menu is projected coordinates (PCRS), and that for copying locations is by default geodetic (GCRS).
+When changed to another through the extension user interface, the selected cs will be used for subsequent copy operations.

 ## Requirements